LukasKnuth/lknuth.dev/content/writings/zero_to_epub.md

 Now I have a simpler format that still retains the actual content of the article.
 As an added bonus, it's much easier to make manual changes to a markdown file.

-You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/simplify.js) in the tools repo that accompanies this post.
+You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/simplify.js) in the repo that accompanies this post.

 ## Bundle to EPUB